cruellacodes/wom-fe/src/docs/BoxPlotDoc.md

 ### Quick Takeaway
 - Yellow Dots = Extreme Sentiment Events
-- More (especially bullish) outliers often hint at emotional/viral posts that can precede major price movements—either up or down.
+- More (especially bullish) outliers often hint at emotional/viral posts that can precede major price movements either up or down.

 Use these insights alongside the rest of the chart to spot hidden momentum before the market reacts.